JoeProAI/Followlytics/SOCIAL_MEDIA_POSTS.md

 - 5,000-25,000 followers: $4.99
 - 25,000+ followers: $9.99-$49.99

-All pricing includes Grok AI analysis at no additional cost.
+All pricing includes Grok analysis at no additional cost.

 **Future Development**